ssnake/TransportClock/README.md

 TransportClock
 ==============

-This is android client for http://gps.meria.sumy.ua/ site.
+This is an android client for http://gps.meria.sumy.ua/ site. <br>
-It allows you to find nearest bus.
+It allows you to a find nearest bus.